asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Prerequisites/PJSIP-pjproject.md

 # Overview

-Asterisk currently contains two SIP stacks: the original **chan_sip** SIP channel driver which is a complete standalone implementation, has been present in all previous releases of Asterisk *and no longer receives core support*, and the newer **chan_pjsip** SIP stack that is based on Teluu's "[pjproject](http://www.pjsip.org/)" SIP stack.
-While the pjproject stack allows us to move a significant amount of code out of Asterisk, it *is* a separate, actively maintained, library that we integrate very tightly to.
+Since Asterisk 21, Teluu's "[pjproject](http://www.pjsip.org/)" is used exclusively to provide the Asterisk SIP stack (**chan_pjsip**). pjproject is a separate, actively maintained, library that we integrate very tightly to.
 This presents challenges in making sure that the versions of Asterisk and pjproject currently installed on a system are compatible.
 For this reason, we've elected to "bundle" a stable, tested version of pjproject with the Asterisk distribution and integrate it into the Asterisk build process.
-This does not prevent you from using an external pjproject installation but it will not be supported by the Asterisk team.
+This does not prevent you from using an external pjproject installation, but this will not be supported by the Asterisk team.
 See below for more info.

 ## Using the Bundled Version of pjproject